 Severance and Change-in-Control Benefits.
-Except as set forth below, none of our current executive officers are entitled to severance or change of control benefits; provided however, that the 2007 Equity Incentive Plan provides for certain accelerated vesting upon change in control events.
+Except as set forth below, none of our current executive officers are entitled to severance or change of control benefits; provided, however, that the 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan provide for certain accelerated vesting upon change in control events.
 Adam Logal, our Senior Vice President, Chief Financial Officer, is entitled to receive four months of paid salary and continued benefits if he is terminated without cause or he resigns for good reason.

 401(k) Profit Sharing Plan.
 We have adopted a tax-qualified 401(k) Profit Sharing Plan (the "401(k) Plan") covering all qualified employees.
 The effective date of the 401(k) Plan is January 2008.
-Participants may elect a salary reduction of at least 1% as a contribution to the 401(k) Plan, up to the statutorily prescribed annual limit for tax-deferred contributions (\$17,500 for employees under age 50 and an additional \$5,500 for employees 50 and above in 2014).
+Participants may elect a salary reduction of at least 1% as a contribution to the 401(k) Plan, up to the statutorily prescribed annual limit for tax-deferred contributions (\$18,000 for employees under age 50 and an additional \$6,000 for employees 50 and above in 2015).
 In 2008, the Company adopted the Roth contribution for employee elections.
 The 401(k) Plan permits employer matching of up to 4% of a participant's salary up to the statutory limits.
 In 2010, we elected a safe harbor contribution at 4% of annual compensation.
 All of our safe harbor contributions are immediately vested.